Rhetoric and Media Studies

 My recent research has examined couples in which one person is coping with a serious health condition such as heart disease or cancer.
 For example: How can you encourage your partner to exercise or eat a healthful diet without sounding like a nag?
 How do couples talk about fears related to illness and treatments?
 Under what conditions is social support from friends and family helpful in coping with illness?
-I am beginning a book about the possibility of counter-narratives in online spaces, with blogs by mothers of autistic children.
-For more information, please see my CV and Selected Publications in “Related Content”
+I am beginning a book about the possibility of counter-narratives in online spaces, with blogs by mothers of autistic children as a case study.
+For more information, see my Teaching and Research website.

 BS Lewis & Clark College; MA., PhD University of Washington